2009 Kokang incident: Casualties and refugees

 No official casualty count was released in the first two days of fighting, although Pheung Kya-shin claimed that his forces had killed over thirty Tatmadaw troops.
 One Chinese person was killed during fighting when a bomb went over the border.
 On 30 August, the junta government released its first figures, claiming that the fighting had killed twenty-six junta troops (fifteen police, eleven soldiers) and wounded forty-seven (thirteen police, thirty-four soldiers), and that eight rebel bodies had been found; the figures have not been independently confirmed, however.

-From 8 to 12 August, as many as 10,000 residents fled to Yunnan province in neighbouring China, becoming refugees.
+From 8 to 12 August, as many as 10,000 residents fled to Yunnan in neighbouring China, becoming refugees.
 The total number of refugees fleeing in the entire month may be as high as 30,000, according to the United Nations High Commissioner for Refugees and later the Yunnan provincial government.
 Yunnan's police chief later reported that the number of refugees in Yunnan reached 37,000, including Burmese refugees as well as Kokang.
 Yunnan government officials stated they have established seven locations (particularly near the city of Nansan, where most of the refugees arrived) to house and treat the refugees; some locals, however, claimed that not all the refugees were being housed, or were being housed in unfinished buildings and tents.
 According to one refugee, about 13,000 of the refugees were housed in the tents, and 10,000–20,000 more stayed with friends or family in the area.
 By 31 August, some refugees (as many as 4,000, according to local officials, or 2,800 according to the junta government) had started returning to Kokang; by mid-September, Chinese officials said over 9,000 refugees had returned and Myanmar officials said over 13,000; many refugees, however, were still afraid to go back.

 Pheung was also rumoured to have fled Kokang, and is currently in China, although his precise location has not been revealed.
 Before the Kokang forces surrendered, he claimed that he was still controlling them from abroad.